jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/trends-2020-ii/index.md

 have little variation: both organizations and criminals, or stated differently, defense and attack sides on cybersecurity are using automated algorithms to improve their performance.
-In general, we can identify the following advantages by using `ML` and `AI`: for defenses, higher effectiveness (mostly detection), lower impact of human error, and acceleration of deployment.
+In general, we can identify the following advantages by using ML and AI: for defenses, higher effectiveness (mostly detection), lower impact of human error, and acceleration of deployment.
 For the dark side, the benefits are also sizable —for instance, better and automated [phishing](../phishing/) attacks, as well as more sophisticated denial of service attacks.
-Moreover, `ML` and `AI` algorithms could be used to spread fake news and [deep fakes](https://en.wikipedia.org/wiki/Deepfake).
+Moreover, ML and AI algorithms could be used to spread fake news and [deep fakes](https://en.wikipedia.org/wiki/Deepfake).
 Not only that, but those algorithms could create appealing malicious offers, which, combined with malware, could harm significantly.
 Remember [Cambridge